shihabahmed/string.js/README.md

 #string.js
-A few javascript functions for strings.
+A few javascript functions for working with strings.

 ##Usage
 	var a = "something".startsWith("some");